synfig/synfig-docs-dev/docs/common/structure.rst

 A canvas can also store other canvases.
 This is how layers organized into hierarchy.

 In GUI canvases represented by Groups, but in code they are called Paste Canvases.
-Past Canvas is a special type of layers, which holds Canvas of other layers.
+Paste Canvas is a special type of layers, which holds Canvas of other layers.

 .. note::